rsarai/-rsarai.github.io/_posts/2020-06-28-a-praca-do-diamante.md

 ---
 layout: post
-title: PT 🇧🇷 Resumo - A Praça do Diamante
+title: 🇧🇷 Resumo - A Praça do Diamante
 categories: [books]
 excerpt: Um pequeno resumo do livro A Praça do Diamante de Mercè Rodoreda
+hidden: true
 ---

 1. [Visão Geral](#org853b7e9)